 Employee diversity and structure

-As of December 31, 2016, Sunrise had 1,723 employees (1,656 full-time equivalents) throughout Switzerland (a decrease of 2.2% from the previous year).
-These jobs are located at company headquarters in Zurich, the offices in Prilly, Geneva, Bern, Basel and Lugano, and at some 80 points of sale across the country’s different linguistic regions.
+As of December 31, 2017, Sunrise had 1,713 employees (1,645 full-time equivalents) throughout Switzerland (a decrease of 0.6% over the previous year).
+These jobs are located at the Company’s headquarters in Zurich, its offices in Prilly, Geneva, Bern, Basel and Lugano, and at some 85 points of sale across the country’s different linguistic regions.

-Women account for 29.7% of the Sunrise workforce and 17.1% of the Company’s leadership.
+Women account for 29.1% of the Sunrise workforce and 15.3% of the Company’s leadership.
 Of the overall workforce, 65.7% work under the Collective Employment Contract.
 The employee-initiated attrition rate for the year averaged 10.0%.
-The average age of employees is 37.1 years, and they stay at Sunrise for an average of 6.4 years.
+The average age of employees is 38 years, and they stay at Sunrise for an average of 6.4 years.
 The overall part-time quota is 14.0%, 64.2% of which are women.